hbctraining/main/registrations/AllFunders_Intro-to-scRNAseq.md

 - [Introduction to R](https://hbctraining.github.io/main/registrations/AllFunders_Intro-to-R)

-There is an expectation of participants to have some/all of the following:
+There is an expectation of participants to have some/all of the following programming knowledge:

 * Solid understanding of **data structures** and fluent implementation of **basic syntax** in R.
 * Ability to use **functions** regularly and can modify arguments when necessary.